 Spring Foods

 Always look to your local area first and eat what’s local and in-season whenever possible.
-This list is a guideline, not a hard and fast rule.
+This list is meant to be a seasonal produce guide for your path, not a hard and fast rule.
 Most of these foods are going to be in-season in Spring for most everyone, but remember strawberries are going to be earlier in the south and later in the north.

 Radishes

-There are so many different types and flavors of radishes.
-The hot red, round type from the grocery isn’t the only one.
+There are so many different types with varying levels of heat and layers of flavor.
+Something else may tickle your fancy.
 Look for local types and experiment to find the ones you like best.
-Eat them raw, roast them for a different but delicious side dish.
+Eat them raw or roast them for a different but delicious side dish.

 Peas